 c.
 Changes in Level 3 financial assets and liabilities recognised at fair value on a recurring basis d.
-Assets and liabilities measured at fair value on a non-recurring basis
+Assets and liabilities measured at fair value on a non-recurring basis financial services industry.

 There were no transfers between Level 2 and Level 3 of the fair value hierarchy during current and prior year.